bertbesser/dvc-deps-management/blog-article.md

 Hence, issuing the same `dvc get` command again, `model.h5` will be downloaded _again_.

 Recall that the file `model.h5` is not part of the Git repository of the DVC project.
-To download the file, DVC transparently resolves the remote of the cache of your project, see the following figure.
+To download the file, DVC transparently resolves the cache remote of your project, see the following figure.
 In our example, DVC inspects the following files in the tag 0.3 of `$GIT_REPO`:

 <pre>
 # file .dvc/cache
-['remote "the_remote"']
+['remote "playground_remote"']
 url = s3://dvc-deps-management.bertatcodecentric.de/dvc-cache
 [core]
-remote = the_remote
+remote = playground_remote

 # file train.dvc
 # [...]